 In July 2020, our board of directors approved a \$500.0 million increase in the authorized stock repurchase amount under the Repurchase Program and extended the term of the Repurchase Program to February 28, 2022, bringing the aggregate amount authorized to be repurchased to \$3.0 billion.
-During the six months ended June 30, 2020, we repurchased \$1.05 billion in shares of our common stock under the Repurchase Program.
-As of August 6, 2020, \$1.05 billion remained available for future share repurchases under the Repurchase Program.
+During the nine months ended September 30, 2020, we repurchased \$1.05 billion in shares of our common stock under the Repurchase Program.
+As of September 30, 2020, \$1.05 billion remained available for future share repurchases under the Repurchase Program.

 Construction of a second building at our headquarters campus started in the fourth quarter of 2018 and related spending will continue in 2020 and until project completion.
-We estimate 2020 spending on the headquarters campus project to be between \$100.0 million and \$110.0 million dollars.
+We estimate 2020 spending on the headquarters campus project to be between \$95.0 million and \$105.0 million dollars.
 The COVID-19 pandemic has resulted in a delay to the project schedule.
-We now estimate construction to be completed in early 2021.
+We estimate construction to be completed in the first half of 2021.

-As of June 30, 2020, our cash, cash equivalents and investments of \$1.63 billion were invested primarily in deposit accounts, money market funds, corporate debt securities, commercial paper, certificates of deposit and term deposits and U.S. government securities.
+As of September 30, 2020, our cash, cash equivalents and investments of \$1.77 billion were invested primarily in deposit accounts, money market funds, corporate debt securities, commercial paper, certificates of deposit and term deposits and U.S. government securities.
 It is our investment policy to invest excess cash in a manner that preserves capital, provides liquidity and generates return without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.

-The amount of cash, cash equivalents and investments held by our international subsidiaries was \$113.6 million as of June 30, 2020 and \$109.3 million as of December 31, 2019.
+The amount of cash, cash equivalents and investments held by our international subsidiaries was \$121.9 million as of September 30, 2020 and \$109.3 million as of December 31, 2019.

 We believe that our existing cash and cash equivalents will be sufficient to meet our anticipated cash needs for at least the next 12 months.
-Our future capital requirements will depend on many factors, including our growth rate, the timing and amount of our share repurchases, the timing and extent of spending to support development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced products and services offerings, the continuing market acceptance of our products, our investments in purchasing or leasing real estate and macroeconomic impacts such as the COVID-19 pandemic.
+Our future capital requirements will depend on many factors, including our growth rate, the timing and amount of our share repurchases, the expansion of sales and marketing activities, the introduction of new and enhanced products and services offerings, the continuing market acceptance of our products, the timing and extent of spending to support development efforts, our investments in purchasing or leasing real estate and macroeconomic impacts such as the COVID-19 pandemic.
 Historically, we have required capital principally to fund our working capital needs, share repurchases, capital expenditures and acquisition activities.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.